 Apple becoming Big Brother?

-The law enforcement action raised a number of questions about Apple, which divided opinion.
+The law enforcement action raised a number of questions about Apple, which divided public opinion about the company’s actions.
 On the one hand, Gizmodo owned up to purchasing an iPhone that didn’t belong to it.
 But a backlash developed against Apple.
 To some, it appeared as if the company’s insistence on control and secrecy tipped over into arrogance.

 The Gizmodo standoff came not long after Apple settled a lawsuit with reporter Nick Ciarelli, resulting in the shuttering of Think Secret.
 Ciarelli’s massively popular Apple rumor site had broken a number of high-profile stories.

 At the time, The Daily Show’s Jon Stewart gave voice to growing concerns about Cupertino’s power and influence.

 “You guys were the rebels, man, the underdogs,” Stewart said on his popular show.
 “But now, are you becoming The Man?
 Remember back in 1984, you had those awesome ads about overthrowing Big Brother?
 Look in the mirror, man!”

 Fortunately, Powell — the engineer who lost the iPhone 4 — kept his job with Apple.
 He continued to work on iOS software until 2017.
 Somewhat amusingly, he listed “security engineering and architecture” as his job title on his LinkedIn profile.